-The data is in on Chicago flooding in 2021.
+The data is in on Chicago flooding in 2022.
 The city broke rainfall records.
-June will be remembered for dramatic scenes of Chicago streets closed due to flooding.
-Basements all across the city and suburbs flooded in 2021.
+September will be remembered for dramatic scenes of Chicago sewer water shooting up like geysers.
+Basements all across the city and suburbs flooded in 2022.

 You can count on it happening again this year.

 You can’t stop the rain, but you can be prepared.
 Based on our years as Chicago’s basement flood cleanup experts, we offer this 2023 guide for dealing with floodwater in your home’s basement.